Adelophthalmoidea: Internal phylogeny

-Carapace of Eysyslopterus patteni, the basalmost adelophthalmid genus and species.

-All adelophthalmids have a series of shared characteristics that make them different from the rest of eurypterids.
-However, some genera developed different features within Adelophthalmidae that divide the family into several smaller clades and groupings.
+All adelophthalmoids have a series of shared characteristics that make them different from the rest of eurypterids.
+However, some genera developed different features within Adelophthalmoidea that divide the superfamily into several smaller clades and groupings.
 The genera Parahughmilleria and Adelophthalmus form a derived clade based on the presence of enlarged spines on at least one podomere in the appendage V (fifth limb), the presence of epimera in the postabdomen (body segments 8 to 12) and the large spatulae that has been associated with the genital operculum.
 Nanahughmilleria is placed as the sister taxon of this clade but more basal due to the increased spinosity of its appendage V and in the small size of the genital spatulae.
 Bassipterus and Pittsfordipterus are positioned as relatively more basal to this clade and form a group supported by two synapomorphies (shared characteristics different from that of their latest common ancestor); long narrow eyes and a complex termination of the genital appendage.

-At the base of the family, Eysyslopterus has been interpreted as the most basal adelophthalmid.
-The carapace of this genus, Herefordopterus and Orcanopterus were almost identical and were mainly differentiated by the eye position.
-In the latter, the eyes were almost marginal, but were separated from margin by the marginal rim.
-The eyes of Herefordopterus were completely marginal, a characteristic present in all the pterygotioid genera.
-Although the eyes of Eysyslopterus were intramarginal, they were much closer to the margin than in its relatives, suggesting that the eyes gradually migrated towards the center of the carapace from the basal genera to the derived Adelophthalmus.
-The position of its eyes has led some researchers to question whether Eysyslopterus is an adelophthalmid at all or a sister taxon of Adelophthalmidae, but more fossils are required to either prove or disprove its phylogenetic position within the family or outside it.

-The cladogram below presents the inferred phylogenetic positions of most of the genera included in the three most derived superfamilies of the Eurypterina suborder of eurypterids (Adelophthalmoidea, Pterygotioidea and the waeringopteroids), as inferred by O. Erik Tetlie and Markus Poschmann in 2008, based on the results of a 2008 analysis specifically pertaining to the Adelophthalmoidea and a preceding 2004 analysis.
+The cladogram below follows Lamsdell (2025).